australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 River directs listeners along a certain, specific route, and during the soundwalk, listeners are encouraged to explore and engage with the historical, cultural and natural aspects of place.
-In some passages, Cardiff\'s narration is evocative in its shifting of temporality from past to present as a demonstration of the multi-layered nature of place.
+In some passages, Cardiff's narration is evocative in its shifting of temporality from past to present as a demonstration of the multi-layered nature of place.
 For instance, in one passage Cardiff narrates over the sound of crashing
 waves: "I'm at a beach on Lake Huron, my toes squishing into the